-Traffic is a daily chore many of us need to endure, and driving on motorways is often tiresome thanks to the sheer number of cars.
-In an attempt to solve the issue and improve safety at the same time, smart motorways were conceived.
-These actively managed motorways have variable speed limits and lanes can be opened and closed quickly to ease traffic flow and prevent accidents.
+Traffic is a daily chore many of us need to endure, and driving on a motorway can often be particularly tiresome because of the sheer volume of cars.
+Smart motorways were conceived in an attempt to solve the issue – and improve safety at the same time.
+They’re actively managed motorways have variable speed limits and lanes that can be opened and closed quickly to ease traffic flow and prevent accidents.

-Smart motorways are an interesting idea in theory, but they’ve become deeply unpopular since being implemented over the past decade or so.
-And their safety track record even led the government to halt the rollout April 2023.
-Plus, bodies like the RAC are calling for the reinstatement of the hard shoulder on smart motorways.
-However, there aren’t any plans to return already-converted smart motorways back to their previous configuration.
+While they’re a perfectly sound idea in theory, smart motorways have become deeply unpopular since in the decade-plus since they were introduced.
+And their safety record even led the government to halt the building program in April 2023.
+On top of that, road safety bodies such as the RAC are calling for thehard shoulders to be reinstated on smart motorways.
+But there aren’t any plans to return already-converted smart motorways to their previous configuration.

 You can read more about smart motorways and how to use them below.
-We’ll look at the pros and cons of them and why they’re so controversial, as well as the various types of smart motorway and what to be aware of if you drive on one.
+We’ll look at their pros and cons and why they’re so controversial, the various types of smart motorway and what to be aware of when you’re driving on one.

 What is a smart motorway?